-I don’t suggest mozzarella on it’s own here as is a bit bland for the dish but you could use it mixed with gruyere which is quite a strong cheese on it’s own.
+I don't suggest mozzarella on its own here as it is a bit bland for the dish, but you could use it mixed with gruyere, which is quite a strong cheese.

 Cooking the carrots and rutabaga

-Carrots and rutabaga cook in about the same time, so when cutting up your veg, aim to cut them into similar sized chunks.
-Around 1 1/2 inches (4cm) is about right.
+Carrots and rutabaga cook at about the same time, so when cutting up your veg, aim to cut them into similar-sized chunks.
+Around 1 ½ inches (4cm) is about right.

 Then they are boiled until just fork tender.
 This means they keep their shape when crushed and don't end up like baby food.